 This tour takes you into the Stone Forest of Marcahuasi, a mystical site with monolithic stone formations.
 Learn all about the lore of this off-the-beaten-path location while checking out its epic viewpoints.

-If you’ll be exploring deeper into Peru, a car allows you to self-drive, and avoid long bus rides between cities.
+If you want to explore the country, a car allows you to self-drive, and avoid long bus rides.